Hunters Helping Condors program

 Participate in the prize drawing

-It's easy to participate in the condor prize drawing, and you could win one of five high-quality hunting rifles or $800 in outdoor merchandise!
+It's easy to participate in the condor prize drawing, and you could win a gift certificate for $800 in outdoor merchandise!

 To participate in the prize drawing, you must have an any legal weapon (rifle or muzzleloader) permit to hunt big game on the Zion Unit, and you must also meet the following requirements: